motorlatitude/Drop/README.md

 ## Installation

-Installation is simple, just run the setup executable from the latest release.
+Installation is simple, just run the setup executable from the latest release for Windows.

 [🔽 Download Latest Release](https://github.com/motorlatitude/Drop/releases)

 Once installed, drop will sit in your taskbar and wait for you to need it.
 It defaults to starting on system launch so it will always be ready to use.

+Linux users can use the provided .AppImage or snap to install it on their system, otherwise build instructions are listed below.

 ## Building